 Keep in mind, you want actionable information.
 To get a real insight into what your customers are thinking, data collection and analysis are too important to put in the hands of someone who has never done this before.

 A few more things to keep in mind

 For the implementation of the online survey (developing the questionnaire, coding, sending email invitations, and response analysis), there are many online survey tools that offer a variety of subscription plans and features.
 You’re like to find one that fits your requirements and budget.
 For example, SurveyMonkey, Qualtrics, QuestionPro, SurveyGizmo, and Zoho Survey, just to name a few, are worth taking a look at.
 Many of these online survey providers offer free plans with limited features that may be powerful enough for your needs.

-For more comprehensive surveys, take advantage of advanced features such as branching to create a survey flow that presents only those questions to a participant that are relevant to them.
+For longer surveys, take advantage of advanced features such as branching to create a survey flow that presents only those questions to a participant that are relevant to them.
 With branching, the survey automatically directs a participant to a specific section (“branch”) of the survey based on their answer to an earlier question.

-Develop a budget – Create a budget, based on the size of your customer list and expected response rate, to determine the cost of conducting the customer satisfaction survey and the level of incentive you can afford.
+Develop a survey budget – Create a budget, based on the size of your customer list and expected response rate, to determine the cost of conducting the customer satisfaction survey and the type of incentive you can afford.
 Compare that cost to the value of the feedback you’re expecting to get.

 Your customers are a goldmine of information.
 Don’t let this go untapped.
 Capturing their opinion through an online survey is a very effective way to find out where you stand, what to build on, and what needs to be improved.